 Calling all aspiring herbalists and educators

 **We are currently full for the 2018 Budding Herbalist Internship Program.
 Next year, we plan to expand the program to include 3 different cohorts spanning most of the farming season (late spring, summer, early fall).
-We will begin recruiting for 2019 toward the end of 2018.
-If you are interested, please stay posted!**
+We accept applications on a rolling basis, though we will not begin reviewing applications for 2019 until Winter 2018.**

 This summer, we will be launching our first-ever internship program.
 It will be a hands-on educational opportunity for beginning herbalists.
 We will welcome 5 interns to live in our guesthouse for 6 weeks.
 Interns will help on the farm 4 days per week with the cultivation, maintenance and harvest of medicinal herbs.
 In the evenings, they can expect classes on a wide range of topics in herbal medicine and holistic health.
 We will supply essential medicine making supplies to encourage interns to develop their skills over their 6-week stay.
 Weekends will be mostly free to explore the area, with a few plant-focused field trips!
 The program is scheduled for July 8 - August 17, 2018.